 Map of Byron Bay.
 Here’s a map that can be downloaded.
 The Community Centre is labelled (circle with red dot in centre).
 Keep your accommodation within walking distance of the Centre as Byron Bay Shire Council has a 2hr paid parking limit.
 Avoid driving...

 Getting there.
 Fortunately the festival coincides with the low season for air travel.
 This means cheap flights within Australia and from New Zealand.
 There are three airports serving Byron: two regional airports at Ballina and the Gold Coast (Coolangatta) and the airport at Brisbane.
-Dancers beyond Australia and New Zealand have a wide choice of flights to Sydney and Brisbane international airports.
-Shuttle buses will take you to central Byron, or drop you off at your accommodation, from any of the airports.
+Dancers beyond Australia and New Zealand have a wide choice of flights to Sydney and Brisbane international airports (alternatively international dancers can link to Ballina and Coolangatta).
+Shuttle buses will take you to central Byron from any of the airports and drop you off at your accommodation.
 It is wise to book these ahead of arrival.

 Accommodation.
 Check out the official Byron Bay guide (good as a starting point for most activities and information) and Byron Bay Accommodation for guidance.
-AirBnB is also a good option.
-I would recommend Wake up! at Belongil Beach as a good option for shared basic facilities in a stunning location.
+AirBnB is a good option.
+I would recommend Wake up! at Belongil Beach as a another good option for shared basic facilities in a stunning location.
 Take the free shuttle bus or take a 15 min walk to the Community Centre.
-The famous Arts Factory is another budget option, also with a free shuttle bus or 10 min on foot to Centre.
-Up-market accommodation such as East on Byron is also a viable option when shared by 4-6 people.
+Right next door is the up-market East on Byron which can be a cheaper option when shared by 4-6 people.
+The Arts Factory is another budget option, also with a free shuttle bus or 10 min on foot to Centre.

 Shopping and places to visit.
 Jonson street and the parallel Fletcher street are chockers with all manner of shops, restaurants, massage and alternative therapies centres.
 Take a drive to nearby towns of Bangalow, Mullumbimby and Brunswick heads, or a bus tour to Nimbin.
 Again the Byron Bay Guide is a good source of information.